grafana/grafana/docs/sources/tutorials/alerting-get-started/index.md

 1. Click **Preview** to run the queries.

    It should return a single sample with the value 1 at the current timestamp.
-And, since `1` is above `0`, the alert condition has been met, and as result the alert rule state is `Firing`.
+And, since `1` is above `0`, the alert condition has been met, and the alert rule state is `Firing`.

    {{< figure src="/media/docs/alerting/alerting-always-firing-alert.png" max-width="1200px" caption="A preview of a firing alert" >}}